ImanSeyed/tcp-tun/README.md

 ## Warning

-Don't mess with the routing table if you don't know what you're doing, otherwise your connection to the Internet may get lost.
-This program is under development and it's not a complete TCP stack implementation, therefore just test it on a `tun` device without changing your routing table.
+Don't use this project as an inbound yet; otherwise, your Internet connection will get lost.
+This project is under development and it's not a complete TCP stack implementation, therefore just test it without changing your routing table.

-## Standards
+## RFCs

 - [RFC 791](https://datatracker.ietf.org/doc/html/rfc791) (IPv4)
 - [RFC 793](https://datatracker.ietf.org/doc/html/rfc793) (TCP)